Violence, protests mark anniversary of Myanmar army rule

 No one has claimed responsibility for the blast, which was also reported by other news outlets.

-Leaders of the opposing sides earlier broadcast speeches to mark the anniversary of the army’s takeover.
+Early in the day, leaders of the opposing sides released speeches online to mark the anniversary of the army’s takeover.

 Duwa Lashi La, acting president of the opposition’s National Unity Government, vowed that his group will carry on with the people’s “revolution” against military rule.
 The NUG, established by elected lawmakers, considers itself the country’s legitimate administrative body and has won the loyalty of many citizens.
 The military has branded it a “terrorist” organization.

-Senior Gen. Min Aung Hlaing, leader of the military-installed government, delivered an hourlong speech where he pledged a “genuine and disciplined multiparty democratic system,” calling for cooperation “so as to achieve a better future for the country and people.”
+Senior Gen. Min Aung Hlaing, leader of the military-installed government, delivered an hourlong speech where he pledged to work toward a “genuine and disciplined multiparty democratic system”.

 Copyright 2022 The Associated Press.
 All rights reserved.
 This material may not be published, broadcast, rewritten or redistributed without permission.